-Sticking to a student budget can be difficult, but there are ways to keep costs down when at university.
-Read our money-saving tips, guide to student banking and advice on dealing with debt
+Keeping to a student budget isn't always easy, but there are ways to keep costs down while at university.
+Discover our money-saving tips, guide to student banking and advice on dealing with debt

 Money-saving tips for students